CMeeg/remix-aca/README.md

 💡 If you add additional environment variables for use in your app and want to override them in this environment then you can come back here later to add or change anything as needed.

-TODO: Test the below - hopefully this isn't the case as it is an extra step that is a bit of a pain!

-> If you add environment variables to `.env.template` you must also make sure you edit the `Create .env file` step of the `deploy` job in `.github/workflows/azure-dev.yml` to make them available as environment variables when `npm run env:init` is executed in the pipeline.
+> If you add additional environment variables to use in your app (i.e. in `.env.local.template`) or infrastructure (i.e. in `main.parameters.json`) you must also make sure you add them to the `env` of the `deploy` job in `.github/workflows/azure-dev.yml` to make them available as environment variables when the steps are executed in the pipeline.
 >
 > GitHub Actions doesn't automatically make environment variables available to scripts so they need to be added explicitly to this step (this is something you don't need to do in the AZDO pipeline, which does expose its environment variables to scripts implicitly).

 #### Run the pipeline

-TODO: Write this
+The pipeline is designed to run automatically by pushing commits to the `main` branch.

+You can also run the pipeline manually:

+* Go to your [GitHub](https://github.com/) repo
+* Click on `Actions`
+* In the left sidebar, click on the `azure-dev.yml` workflow
+* Click `Run workflow`
+* Select the `main` branch
+* Click `Run workflow`

 ### Azure DevOps Pipelines